California State University Channel Islands History

-- If you live alone, do not advertise it.
+- If you live alone, don't advertise it.
 Use only your first initial and last name on your mailbox or in the telephone book.

-- When moving into a house or apartment, it is wise to have the door locks changed.
+- When moving into a house or apartment, it's wise to have the door locks changed.
 Previous owners, tenants, or past employees may still have keys.

 - If you receive a wrong number telephone call, do not give the caller your name, number, address, or any information to indicate you are alone.
-Do not prolong the conversation.
+Don't prolong the conversation.
 If you receive an obscene call, hang up immediately and notify the local Police Department.

 - Window shades and drapes should be drawn after dark.
 Leave lights on in two or more rooms to indicate the presence of other persons.